 Much of my research examines how human decision makers (individuals, groups and entire societies) perceive climate change risks, what mitigation and adaptation policies they support or oppose, and what actions they have or are willing to take to address this risk.
 Current projects include:

-b) International Public Opinion on Climate Change I am currently conducting a national survey on climate change, energy, and sustainability in India.
-We have also conducted research in collaboration with researchers in China, Israel, Spain, Canada, Malta, and the UK.
-I also work with the Gallup World Poll - an annual global survey conducted in 120+ countries representing 95% of the world’s population.
+d) International Attitudes & Behavior We have conducted studies in collaboration with researchers in China, India, Israel, Spain, Canada, Malta, the UK and with the Gallup World Poll - an annual global survey conducted in 120+ countries representing 95% of the world's population.